nolanbradshaw/nhlclient/README.md

 # nhlclient
-A wrapper for the undocumented NHL API.
+A Python library for the undocumented NHL API.